pguralski2/automerge/README.md

 # `automerge`

-automerge is a simple python CLI that automatically merges GitHub PRs (by default it only merges PRs that
+automerge is a simple python CLI that automatically merges GitHub PRs.
+By default it only merges PRs that
-i) pass all checks & ii) are authored by **dependabot**)
+1) pass all checks 2) are authored by **dependabot**

 it runs on top of the official `gh` CLI and requires you to authenticate using `automerge login`